Fort Worth ADU

 How big can an ADU be in Fort Worth?

-The maximum size for a detached ADU in Fort Worth is 50% of primary structure floor area, up to 900 sqft maximum square feet.
+The maximum size for a detached ADU in Fort Worth is No explicit sqft cap in §5.301; accessory structures shall not exceed the square footage of the primary structure (§5.300(c)); habitable ADUs must meet all building code requirements square feet.

 How long does it take to get an ADU permit in Fort Worth?